-It’s not quite apparent when on the streets and roads of Major Hill due to the overwhelming plant life, yet the Major Hill and Bottle Creek peninsula of land on North Caicos isn’t particularly wide as it’s bordered by the lagoon on one side and the extensive wetlands of Flamingo Pond on the other.
+It’s not quite apparent when on the streets and roads of Major Hill (due to the overwhelming plant life), yet the Major Hill and Bottle Creek peninsula of land on North Caicos isn’t particularly wide as it’s bordered by the lagoon on one side and the extensive wetlands of Flamingo Pond on the other.

 Major Hill doesn’t have much development, and there is quite a bit of real estate available for sale in the area.
-Many of the higher elevation lots here feature fantastic views over the East Bay Islands National Park and Bottle Creek Lagoon.
+Many of the higher-elevation lots here feature fantastic views over the East Bay Islands National Park and Bottle Creek Lagoon.

 The Plantations of Major Hill

-North Caicos has been considered the garden island of the Turks and Caicos, and consequently once supported many of the island's Loyalist-era plantations that centuries ago produced cotton, sugar cane and sisal.
+North Caicos has been considered the garden island of the Turks and Caicos, and consequently once supported many of the island’s Loyalist-era plantations that centuries ago produced cotton, sugar cane, and sisal.

-The area’s name was derived from Major Hill Estate, which stood where Major Hill Road is now, and there are still stone field walls and ruins from the site hidden the thick dry forest.
+The area’s name was derived from Major Hill Estate, which stood where Major Hill Road is now, and there are still stone field walls and ruins from the site hidden in the thick dry forest.

 Greenwich Hill and Israel Fields were two additional plantation sites.
 Although the estates have almost been lost to history and the surrounding dense vegetation, Greenwich Creek, the scenic western mouth of the channel between North Caicos and Bay Cay, still bears the name of the old plantation.
 The coast on the ocean side of this inlet is Horsestable Beach, and is one of the finest landscapes in the Turks and Caicos.

 Situated between the Major Hill and Bottle Creek regions was another site: Belleview Estate, built by Scotsman John McIntosh.